Friday, 21 June 2019

 Goulding & Co, a firm of music publishers, sellers and instrument makers, was created in 1785 by George Goulding.

 Thomas D'Almaine (c.1784-1866) and Phipps joined George Goulding's existing company in 1789.
-The company was subsequently known as Goulding, Knevett & Co (1803-1816 in Dublin), Goulding & D'Almaine, or Goulding, D'Almaine & Co and several other varieties(until 1823).
+The company was subsequently known as Goulding, Knevett & Co (1803-1816 in Dublin), Goulding & D'Almaine, or Goulding, D'Almaine & Co. and several other varieties(until 1823).
 They entered a partnership with James Wood and Potter.
 The firm specialised in woodwind instruments and pianos.
 The name changed in 1834 to D'Almaine & Co.
 In 1847, D'Almaine retired to be succeeded by his nephew Thomas Macinklay, who had joined the firm in 1840.
 In 1866, D'Almaine and Mackinlay died, effectively ending the company's operations.
 The firm's name continued until 1934 under different patronage, mainly producing pianos.

 This great firm was commenced initially by George Goulding, who was probably in business before 1784.
 He issued sheet songs from the pantomime of Don Juan, acted in 1787, and other sheet music prior to and contemporary with this.